fmorenovr/fmorenovr.github.io/_posts/2017-05-04-Setting-Up-a-Firewall-with-ufw-on-Linux.md

 ---
 layout: post
 title:  "Setting Up a Firewall using ufw on Linux."
-subtitle: Here you'll learn to setup ufw in linux to forbid connections from different ports.
 date:   2017-05-04 00:15:12 -0500

+tags:
+  - Ubuntu
+  - Firewall
+  - Security
+  - Secure systems
+  - UFW

+categories:
-categories: System-Settings
+  - System-Settings
 ---

+Here you'll learn to setup ufw in linux to forbid connections from different ports.

 # UFW

 UFW, or Uncomplicated Firewall, is an interface to iptables that is geared towards simplifying the process of configuring a firewall.